James Toseland

-Aside from racing, Toseland is a pianist (reaching Grade 6) and singer-songwriter performs with his Toseland band performing across the world.
+Aside from racing, Toseland is a pianist (reaching Grade 6) and singer-songwriter who performs with his Toseland band around the world.
 He has also performed alongside Ray Stubbs for the BBC's Sport Relief and played a piano set at the BBC Sports Personality of the Year awards in 2007.

 Early life and education

 Toseland was born in Doncaster, South Yorkshire.
 His parents separated when he was young and he was subsequently raised by his mother in Kiveton Park in the Borough of Rotherham.
 After his mother started a relationship with Ken Wright, Toseland accepted him as his default father figure, and began taking interest in Wright's hobbies.
 Toseland began taking piano lessons aged eight, taught by a professional pianist; and he also started riding motocross bikes on the coal slag heaps close to his home.
 He was taught from Year 7 to Year 11 at Wales High School, located in Kiveton Park.

 Although the family struggled with income, Toseland attended junior trials and motocross events across the UK.
-However, Wright and Toseland's mother separated when Toseland was in his early teens and Wright later committed suicide.
+However, Wright and Toseland's mother separated when Toseland was in his early teens and Wright later died by suicide.
 Toseland kept up his piano lessons, achieving Grade 6 but not quite enough for him to gain a place at the London College of Music.

-Motorcycle racing career (1995-2000)
+Motorcycle racing career (1995–2000)

 Transferring his motorcycle career from off-road to road racing after Wright's death, Toseland quickly worked his way up through the ranks becoming 1995 Junior Road Race Champion before moving on to 125cc racing in the UK Superteen series, and then sprang to prominence in the late nineties when he dominated the Honda CB500 Cup series aged 17.
 He was then picked up to ride a Supersport Honda and won races at national level.

 As a result of his early racing success, he was signed to the factory Castrol Honda World Supersport squad where he rode for two years finishing 18th and 11th in the championship with best results of 8th in his first year and 6th in the first round of the second year.

-He joined the British Superbike Championship series in 2000, riding for Paul Bird's Vimto-sponsored team on a Honda VTR He contested the first seven rounds, missing four more through injury, and over the course of these picked up 101 points.
+Toseland joined the British Superbike Championship series in 2000, riding for Paul Bird's Vimto-sponsored team on a Honda VTR He contested the first seven rounds, missing four more through injury, and over the course of these picked up 101 points.
 Altogether, this placed him 12th in the championship and his results included seven finishes in the top eight riders, including two sixth places at Oulton Park.

-Superbike World Championship (2001-2007)
+Superbike World Championship (2001–2007)

-As a result of his early racing success, he was signed to the factory Castrol Honda World Supersport squad where he rode for two years finishing 18th and 11th in the championship with best results of 8th in his first year and 6th in the first round of the second year.
+As a result of his early racing success, Toseland was signed to the factory Castrol Honda World Supersport squad where he rode for two years finishing 18th and 11th in the championship with best results of 8th in his first year and 6th in the first round of the second year.